José Ramírez (third baseman)

 José Enrique Ramírez (born September 17, 1992) is a Dominican professional baseball third baseman for the Cleveland Guardians of Major League Baseball (MLB).
-He signed with the Indians as an amateur free agent on November 26, 2009, and made his MLB debut on September 1, 2013.
+He signed with the Cleveland Indians as an international free agent in 2009, and made his MLB debut in 2013.

-In 2016, Ramírez achieved then-career highs of a .312 batting average, 46 doubles and 22 stolen bases while playing second base, shortstop, and left field, in addition to third base.
-He also helped lead the Indians to its first World Series appearance in 19 years.
-As a result, Ramírez was named winner of the Bob Feller Man of the Year Award (the equivalent of the team Most Valuable Player award) for the first time, and received the award again in 2021.

-Ramírez is a four-time selectee to the MLB All-Star Game, a three-time Silver Slugger Award award winner, and a one-time selectee to the All-MLB Team.
-In 2017, he became the 19th player in history to hit at least 56 doubles in one season, while leading the major leagues.
-In 2018, he hit 39 home runs and stole 34 bases to enter the 30–30 club.
+Ramírez is a seven-time All-Star selection, a five-time Silver Slugger Award award winner, and a three-time selectee to the All-MLB Team.
+In 2016, he helped lead the Indians to the World Series, hitting .310 (9-for-31) in the series, which the Indians ultimately lost in 7 games to the Chicago Cubs.
+In 2017, he led the major leagues in doubles.
+In 2018, Ramírez hit 39 home runs and stole 34 bases to join the 30–30 club.
+In 2025, he became the first Cleveland player to have 250 home runs and 250 stolen bases; the 24th player to achieve the mark in MLB history, and the first primary third baseman to do so.

+Early life

+Ramírez grew up in poverty in Baní, Dominican Republic.
+He is the first-born son of Silveria Mateo and Sito Ramírez.

+He says that by the age of 13, he was already playing in a league for adults.
+He looked up to MVP Miguel Tejada, who also grew up in Baní and often returned to do philanthropic work, a legacy Ramírez would grow up to continue.
+There is now an all-turf field, donated by Ramírez and the Cleveland Guardians, located near Ramírez's childhood home that bears his name.

+As a teenager, Ramírez played baseball in the Dominican Prospect League.
+In 2009, at the age of 17, Ramírez and other unsigned prospects traveled to the Cleveland Indians' Dominican facility in Boca Chica, where an Indians scout, Ramon Peña, noticed the oft-overlooked Ramírez when Ramírez racked up 11 hits in four games across three days.

+He signed with the Indians, receiving a $50,000 signing bonus.

 Career

 Cleveland Indians / Guardians

-Born in Baní, Ramírez played baseball in the Dominican Prospect League.
-In 2009, at the age of 17, Ramírez and other unsigned prospects traveled to the Cleveland Indians' Dominican facility in Boca Chica, where an Indians scout noticed Ramírez.
-He signed with the Indians, receiving a $50,000 signing bonus.

 Ramírez sat out the 2010 season and made his professional debut in 2011 with the Arizona Indians of the Rookie-level Arizona League.
 He batted .325 in 48 games played.
 He then played for the Toros del Este of the Dominican Winter League.
 In 2012, he played for the Mahoning Valley Scrappers of the Class A-Short Season New York-Penn League and Lake County Captains of the Class A Midwest League.
-The next year, he started the season with the Akron Aeros of the Class AA Eastern League.
+The next year, he started the season with the Akron Aeros of the Double-A Eastern League.